kksy/Project5-Pokehunt/README.md

 - One Pokémon can be caught multiple times i.e. no restriction
 - Associations in Sequelize not working

+## Remarks and Improvements

+This was my first time using Sequelize, and I had difficulties with creating associations.
+I wasn't able to get it working, so I had to get half of the user_pokemon table in order to access the pokemon table's image column.
+The code would have been cleaner had the associations worked.

+I used Ajax calls as an alternative in accessing server data.
+Another way to do this is to use `res.render()` in the `/game` route to make the data available through a variable.
+However, due to the asynchronous behaviour of Node, I was only able to get one out of the multiple I needed.

 ## Installation

+This is for people who would like to use my code to make a treasure hunting game using Google Maps API
 1. `$ npm install` once github repository is downloaded
 2. Get a Google API key and replace the placeholder text in `/views/partials/geolocations.ejs`
 3. Install [PostgreSQL](http://www.postgresql.org/download/) and create a database for your app